Join the Conversation

 Sojourn: Entering the Path of Wisdom

 So many choices.
 Every young adult wonders what they’re supposed to do with their life.
 “What career should I pursue?
 Who should I marry/should I marry?
 Where should I live?
 What kind of person am I going to be?”
 The seemingly smaller questions are also really important and can be daunting.
 “What should I do today?
 How do I respond to this criticism?
 How am I going to pay for this?
 Should I do what this person is asking of me?”
 This week will provide you with some time-tested and biblically rooted tools to put to work in your own life as you seek to follow the path the Lord has called you to.

-Protestant Wisdom Foundations Course
+Protestant Wisdom Foundations I & II

-This program will offer something of an intellectual crash course in how to be an intelligent, faithful and historically-grounded Protestant in the twenty-first century.
+These 12-day programs will offer something of an intellectual crash course in how to be an intelligent, faithful and historically-grounded Protestant in the twenty-first century.
 Beginning with a grounding in key biblical themes and Protestant doctrines, the program will continue with explorations of the four other core themes described above: Philosophy, Natural Philosophy, Ethics, and Politics.
 Featuring readings, lectures, and discussion seminars each day, it will provide an intense but rewarding time of intellectual stimulation, laying a foundation for faithful Christian discipleship in the modern world, rooted in the wisdom of the past.

 For seventeen centuries, Latin was the language of the Western Church, and many of its greatest treasures – not merely of the Church Fathers and medieval theologians, but of the Protestant Reformers and their heirs – still lie locked up in this forgotten tongue.
 The Davenant Latin Institute hopes to change that by equipping today’s seminarians, graduate students, and teachers with the competency to unearth these treasures, reading them in the original, and perhaps even translating them for others to enjoy.